 In house is the Champagne & Caviar Bar and upscale Emiliano Restaurant.

-But the hotel is on Rua Oscar Freire, known for its high-end shops and restaurants, so you'll have plenty of opportunities to continue a spree once you walk outside.
+But the hotel is on Rua Oscar Freire, known for its high-end shops and restaurants, so there’ll be plenty of opportunities to continue a spree once you walk outside.

 Staybridge Suites São Paulo